taylorSando/docs/documentation/application-overview.md

 ## How the pieces fit

 An application is isolated from the outside world through the use of queues.
-All input to an application goes on the **input queue** and all output is either read from the **output queue** or from the **app model queue**.
-The input and output queues convey messages and the app model queue conveys application model deltas.
+All input to an application goes on the **input queue**.
+All output is either read from the **output queue**, or from the **app model queue**.
+The input and output queues are concerned with messages, while the app model queue sends application model deltas.

 Pedestal applications are divided into two main parts: **application** and **view**.
-The application receives messages, which act through the dataflow, to change the data models.
+The application receives messages, which act through the dataflow to change the data models.
 The application model is a projection of the data models.
-This projection takes the form of a stream of deltas, which represent change in the application model.
-This stream of deltas is consumed by the view, which draws some representation of the application model on a screen for a human to interact with.
-Part of the application model contains functions that allow human interaction to be propogated back to the data model.
+This projection gets its form from a stream of deltas, which represent change in the data model.
+This stream of deltas builds the application model, and is ultimately consumed by the view.
+The view draws a representation of the application model on a screen.
+The view is for a human to interact with.
+There are hooks in the the application model that contain functions that allow these human interactions to be propogated back to the data model.

 ![Big picture](/documentation/images/client/overview/big_picture.png)